ryan-danielson/tile-buster/README.md

 # tile-buster
-A breakout "clone" written in C utilizing the SDL library.
+A primitive breakout "clone" written in C utilizing the SDL library.

 ## Dependancies
 Requires the SDL2 library be installed.
 Read: https://wiki.libsdl.org/Installation